The Ultimate Guide To Food Logging

 Once you choose the food entry that seems most compatible with what you like to order, you can use those same entries every time you eat that food in the future.

-So although it may take me a few minutes to find the most appropriate foods, whenever I order this meal in the future it will take literally seconds to log.
+So although it may take a few minutes to find the most appropriate foods, in the future this meal will take literally just seconds to log.

 Cakes, cookies, brownies, ice cream, pie…